IainNZ/ORSoftwareTools2014/Modelling/README.md

 Follow the instructions here [Julia download page](http://julialang.org/downloads/)  depending on your particular flavor of Linux.

+### Install Gurobi >=5.6.0
+You should be able to use GLPK and CBC, the default solvers that install with JuMP for all of the exercises in this course.

+For larger, more complex optimization problems, though, you may want to use commercial solver Gurobi.
+If you'd like to also install Gurobi, you can do so as follows.
+(Install a version >= 5.6.0 to make sure all the features of JuMP work correctly.
+Also we will be using the 64bit version of Julia, so make sure that you have the 64 bit version of Gurobi intalled.)

+1. Go to www.gurobi.com
+2. Create an account, and request an academic license.
+3. Download the installer for Gurobi 5.6.0
+4. Install Gurobi, accepting default options.
+Remember where it installed to!
+5. Go back to the website and navigate to the page for your academic license.
+You'll be given a command with a big code in it, e.g. grbgetkey aaaaa-bbbb
+6. In a terminal, navigate to the .../gurobi560/<operating system>/bin folder where <operating system> is the name of your operating system.
+7. Copy-and-paste the command from the website into the command prompt - you need to be on campus for this to work!

 ### Install JuMP and the Gurobi interface

 Installing these is easy, use the Julia package manager: